OAGi/Score/docs/user_guide/ScoreUserGuide.rst

 Multi-tenant management
 =======================

+Multi-tenant mode should be enabled at the first deployment of Score.
+And while it is possible to switch on or off the multi-tenant mode, it is not recommended to go back and forth between the two modes.

 Multi-tenant mode
 -----------------
+ *Multi-tenant Management functions are available only to Developer user with Admin right*.

-Score multi-tenant feature enables OAGi to offer Score-based BIE-development services to multiple members on a single instance with visibility of BIEs managed by member (i.e. tenant)
+Score multi-tenant feature enables standard development organizations like OAGi to offer Score-based BIE-development services to multiple members on a single instance with visibility of BIEs managed by the member (i.e. tenant).
+The visibility is restricted by the business context associated with the BIE and the tenant.
+In other words, if the BIE has a business context that is associated with the tenant, then end users in that tenant can see the BIE.
+Users can also see BIEs whose business context don't belong to any tenant.

 Enable multi-tenant mode
 ~~~~~~~~~~~~~~~~~~~~~~~~